dvdlvc/MyGitHub/README.md

 1164 of Robinson et al (2003) paper .
 The code generates the QQplot and one of the power curve in Figure 4, as available in the paper.
 The other power curves are obtained changing n and superposing the resulting plots.
 The Monte Carlo size is MCsize = 5000.
 This value can be increased by the user.
 In our experience 5000 Monte Carlo runs yield already very accurate results, for the saddlepoint density and the test.

-4- The file .m is inspired by Peyre and Cuturi (2019) and it generates Figure 2 (optimal transportation of Gaussians mixture)
+4- The file [Figure2.m](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Figure2.m) is inspired by Peyre and Cuturi (2019) and it generates Figure 2 (optimal transportation of Gaussians mixture)

 5- The file [KLvsW.m](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/KLvsW.m) compares the hyperbolic geometry related to the KL divergence to the Euclidean geometry realated to 2-Wasserstein distance on the manifold of Gaussians.
+Also this file is inspired by Peyre and Cuturi (2019).

 ## Additional info
 - Author of the R codes: Davide La Vecchia.